CuiJiali-CV/Paper-Notes/README.md

       <br />

-    - For the expectations, we uses MCMC sampling for the according model.
+    - For the expectations, we use MCMC sampling for the according model.